Fundamental classes in motivic homotopy theory: Introduction

 \subsection{Conventions.}

 The following conventions are in place throughout the paper: \begin{enumerate} \item All schemes in this paper are assumed to be quasi-compact and quasi-separated. \item The term \emph{s-morphism} is an abbreviation for ``separated morphism of finite type''.
-Similarly, an \emph{s-scheme over $S$} is an $S$-scheme whose structural morphism is an s-morphism. \item We follow \cite[Exps.
+Similarly, an \emph{s-scheme over $S$} is an $S$-scheme whose structural morphism is an s-morphism. \item We write $\AA^1$ for the affine line over $\spec{\ZZ}$ and $\GG$ for the complement of the origin.
+For a scheme $X$, we write $\AA^1 X$ and $\GG X$ for $\AA^1\times{X}$ and $\GG\times{X}$, respectively. \item We follow \cite[Exps.
 VII--VIII]{SGA6} for our conventions on regular closed immersions and lci morphisms.
 Recall that if $X$ and $Z$ are regular schemes, or are both smooth over some base $S$, then any closed immersion $Z \to X$ is regular.
-Given a regular closed immersion $Z \to X$, we write $N_i$, $N_ZX$, or occasionally $N(X,Z)$, for its normal bundle.
+Given a regular closed immersion $i:Z \to X$, we write $N_i$, $N_ZX$, or occasionally $N(X,Z)$, for its normal bundle.
 Recall that a morphism of schemes $X \to S$ is \emph{lci} (= a local complete intersection) if it admits, Zariski-locally on the source, a factorization $X \xrightarrow{i} Y \xrightarrow{p} S$, where $p$ is smooth and $i$ is a regular closed immersion.
 If it is also \emph{smoothable}, then it admits such a factorization globally.
 This is for example the case if $f$ is quasi-projective (in the sense that it factors through an immersion into some projective space $\PP^n_S$). \item A cartesian square of schemes

 is \emph{tor-independent} if the groups $\mathrm{Tor}^{\cO_Y}_i(\cO_X, \cO_{Y'})$ vanish for $i>0$.
 In this case we also say that $p$ is \emph{transverse} to $f$.
 Recall that if $p$ or $f$ is flat, then this condition is automatic.